 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-If you would like us to retain your personal information on file for longer than 12 months, on the basis that a further opportunity may arise in future and we may wish to consider you for that, please provide written confirmation of this to us and we will keep your data on file for up to three years (noting that at any time during this period, you may withdraw your consent and ask us to remove your details from our records) for this purpose.
-Where you do confirm that you would like us to keep your data on file for longer that 12 months, we would ask that if any of your details change (e.g. your address), that you let us know so that we can keep your records up to date.
+Unless we have a specific reason (as described above) to keep your data, we will not retain it for longer than three years without your consent.
+If you would like us to retain your personal information on file for longer than this (e.g. to consider you for future roles), please provide written confirmation of this to us and we will keep your data on file for up to five years (noting that at any time during this period, you may withdraw your consent and ask us to remove your details from our records) for this purpose.
+Where you do confirm that you would like us to keep your data on file for longer than three years, we would ask that if any of your details change (e.g. your address), that you let us know so that we can keep your records up to date.

 Under certain circumstances, by law you have the right to: